Cosmology 101 Items',

 This page is a beginner's explanation of the Big Bang.
 I intend it to be

 accurate.
 It is my understanding of the matter, however, so I can't guarantee

 That's how it started, or so they say.
 I have to admit, even with a science

 background, I wasn't immediately convinced.
 Then I learned a discouraging

-ignorant.
-And it was difficult to accept, but I was ignorant.
+(happens in politics too, by the way).
+And it was difficult to accept, but I

-field.
-I'd just been doing Newtonian physics for 30 years.
+just been doing applied Newtonian physics for 30 years.